Published: October 26, 2025

 This diversity sustains the nonprofit’s mission and keeps the equipment and corridor vibrant outside the holiday window.

-- Check the official Adirondack Railroad website for current dates, times, prices, and seating classes for THE POLAR EXPRESS Train Ride.
+Check the official Adirondack Railroad website for current dates, times, prices, and seating classes for The Polar Express.
+For 2025 the railroad will host this experience every weekend from November 14th through December 21st.